Fannovel16/fancaps-scraper/README.md

   * --numOfPromises NUMOFPROMISES The number of promise to use (imagine it is similar to multi-threading), must be <= 50 due to Cloudflare CDN's hidden rate limit
   * --skipNLastPages SKIPNLASTPAGES Skip n last pages so most of credit frames won't be downloaded
   * --writeMetadata       Write episodeDataset to metadata.json
-  * --loadMetadata        Read episodeDataset from metadata.json
+  * --readMetadata        Read episodeDataset from metadata.json
   * --dontDownloadImages